fieldtrip/website/workshop/paris2019/handson_sensoranalysis.md

 ##### Exercise 2

 {% include markup/info %}
-Plot the TFR of sensor MLC24.
-How do you account for the increased power at ~300 ms (hint: compare to ERFs)?
+Plot the TFR of sensor MEG1921.
+How do you account for the increased power at ~100-200 ms (hint: compare it to the ERFs)?
 {% include markup/end %}

+##### Exercise 3

+{% include markup/info %}
+Visualize the TFR of the gradiometers.
+Use what you have learnt from the raw2erp tutorial to first combine the horizontal and planar gradient channels into a single estimate.
+{% include markup/end %}

 ## Time-frequency analysis II.

 ### Hanning taper, frequency dependent window length

 It is also possible to calculate the TFRs with respect to a time window that varies with frequency.
 Typically the time window gets shorter with an increase in frequency.
-The main advantage of this approach is that the temporal smoothing decreases with higher frequencies; however, this is on the expense of frequency smoothing.
-We will here show how to perform this analysis with a Hanning window.
+The main advantage of this approach is that the temporal smoothing decreases with higher frequencies, leading to increased sensitivity to short-lived effects.
+However, an increased temporal resolution is at the expense of frequency resolution (why?).
+We will here show how to perform a frequency-dependent time-window analysis, using a sliding window Hanning taper based approach.
 The approach is very similar to wavelet analysis.
 A wavelet analysis performed with a Morlet wavelet mainly differs by applying a Gaussian shaped taper.

 The analysis is best done by first selecting the numbers of cycles per time window which will be the same for all frequencies.
 For instance if the number of cycles per window is 7, the time window is 1000 ms for 7 Hz (1/7 x 7 cycles); 700 ms for 10 Hz (1/10 x 7 cycles) and 350 ms for 20 Hz (1/20 x 7 cycles).
 The frequency can be chosen arbitrarily - however; too fine a frequency resolution is just going to increase the redundancy rather than providing new information.